Physical Fitness Assessment

 The Physical Fitness test is comprised of 4 events.
 Each event is briefly described below.
 The exercises measure muscular strength, cardiovascular endurance, and anaerobic power. (i.e., sit-ups, 300 meter run, push-ups and 1.5 mile run).
 You should begin preparing for this section of the test as soon as possible.

 STATION 1: One Minute Sit-up Test: This test measures muscular endurance of the abdominal muscles.
 The test involves the performance of as many bent leg sit-ups as an applicant can properly complete in a one-minute period.
-Fingers are allowed to be interlaced and must place their hands behind their head.
+Fingers MUST BE interlaced and MUST place their hands behind their head.
 Elbows must touch the knees in the up position and the back must touch the floor in the down position.

 STATION 2: 300 meter Run Test: This test measures anaerobic power.
 Prior to the test, you should warm-up per your normal training regimen.
 To begin the tests you will gather at the starting line.
 At the signal, being to run as fast as possible until you reach the finish line.
 During the test, pacing devices, external assistance, or device that impair individuals from hearing the instructions will be prohibited.
 As you cross the finish line, your time will be recorded in minutes and seconds.